8 Powerful Benefits of Cross-Training Every Runner Should Know

 If we just ran all the time, our bodies would miss out on the vital benefits of other types of exercise, especially strength training.

-If you are a long-distance runner, you may have noticed throughout your training that it is challenging to keep even the slightest bit of muscle mass on unless you have incredible genetics and are a muscle-making machine!
+If you are a long-distance runner, you may have noticed throughout your training that it is challenging to keep even the slightest bit of muscle mass on unless you have incredible genetics and are a muscle-making machine.

-#8: Cross-Training Can Work As Active Recovery
+#8: Can Work As Active Recovery

 But remember, you have to be comfortable with the cross-training activity for it to actually be “recovery.”
 If you have never swum before, swimming may not feel like a recovery at first as you struggle through just one lap across the pool.